luizbgomide/sovereign/rules.md

 Magical healing and certain spells and abilities (like [Speed](/spells#speed)) will add to a subject’s System Strain.
 If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
 If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for an hour.

-Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, comfortable, in a safe place (ie, a settlement), and get at least eight uninterrupted hours of sleep.
+Characters lose one point of accumulated System Strain after [Comfortable Sleep](#comfortable-sleep).

-Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.
+## Rest

+Each Delver needs to sleep for at least 8 hours a day in order to avoid incurring [System Strain](#system-strain) from [Lack of Sleep](#lack-of-sleep).
+Magic items that recharge on a per-day basis recharge recharge at dawn.

+For all other mechanics to recover ([System Strain](#system-strain), [Effort committed for the day](#committing-effort), recovering [Spells](/spells#casting-prepared-spells)), the Delver needs **Comfortable Sleep**.

+<strong id="comfortable-sleep">Comfortable Sleep</strong> needs to be:

+- Totally uninterrupted
+- In a safe place
+- Comfortable

+The intention here is that Delvers *cannot* get Comfortable Sleep (and thus recover resources) while on an adventure.
+They must return to a settlement where they can sleep comfortably in peace.
+While the adventurers are away, the dungeon has time to respond and repopulate.

+Some (mega) dungeons are so large that they have (especially as a reward for exploration or befriending a faction) places to achieve Comfortable Sleep.

 ## Poisons and Diseases